ThaboChauke/Chase-Arcade_Style_Game/README.md

-# Chase-Snake_Type
+# Chase Game

+This is a simple game called "Chase" implemented in Python using the Turtle graphics library.

+## Description

-Chase-Arcade_Style_Game is a simple arcade-style game built using Python's Turtle graphics library.
-In this game, the player controls an arrow-shaped chaser turtle within a bordered area.
-The objective is to chase and "eat" randomly appearing red circular targets while avoiding hitting the borders of the game zone.
-The player's score increases each time a target is successfully reached.
+"Chase" is a game where the player controls an arrow-shaped character (chaser) using the arrow keys on the keyboard.
+The objective is to chase and capture moving targets represented by circles on the screen while avoiding obstacles represented by squares.
+The player earns points for capturing targets and loses the game if the chaser collides with the borders of the game zone or any obstacles.

 ## Features

-- Simple and intuitive controls: Use the left and right arrow keys to rotate the chaser turtle.
-- Randomly generated targets: Targets appear at random positions within the game zone.
-- Score tracking: The player's score is displayed on the screen, updating in real-time as targets are collected.
-- Game over mechanism: The game ends if the chaser turtle collides with the borders of the game zone.
-A message box displays the final score, and the player can enter their name for the leaderboard.
+- Two game modes: Normal and Hard Mode.
+- Random generation of targets and obstacles.
+- Score tracking and display.
+- Leaderboard to track high scores.
+- Basic GUI using Tkinter for the main menu and leaderboard view.

-## Dependencies
+## Prerequisites

-This game requires Python 3.x and the following Python libraries:
+- Python 3.x

-- `turtle`: Turtle graphics library for drawing and animation.
-- `random`: Python's built-in module for generating random numbers.
-- `tkinter`: Python's standard GUI toolkit for creating message boxes.
+- tkinter (for GUI)
+- turtle (for graphics)

-## How to Run
+## Usage

+1. Run the main script to start the game:

+    - python main.py

-To play the game, simply execute the Python script `Chase-Arcade_Style_Game`.
-The game window will appear, and you can start playing immediately.
-Follow the on-screen instructions to control the chaser turtle and collect targets.
+2. Use the arrow keys to control the chaser and capture targets.

+3. Select "Play" or "Play Hard Mode" to start the game.

+4. Enter your name when prompted to save your score to the leaderboard.

+5. Select "View Leaderboard" to see the high scores.

-## License
+## Credits

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+- Developed by ***Thabo Chauke***